-An revenue model is one aspect of a (comprehensive and more extensive) business model.
-Here are the nine different app monetization models that you can use to monetize your app to grow your business quickly.
+An app revenue model is one aspect of a (comprehensive and more extensive) business model.
+Here are the eight different app monetization models that you can use to monetize your app to grow your business quickly.

 Eight App Monetization Models Suitable For Your Mobile Application

 Online advertisement is broad and growing gradually.
 Here are some facts:

 - According to Business Insider, 2016, United States Internet promotion income increased to $72.5 billion exceeding the previous $69 billion spent on ads.

 - The world internet advertising costs hit more than $200 billion in 2017